Drseverance/Drseverance/README.md

 - 👋 Hi, I’m Dustin!
 - 👀 I’m interested in Software Development.
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m currently studying Software Engineering.
 - 💞️ I’m looking to collaborate on anything to  gain more experience.
 - 📫 How to reach me drseverance07@gmail.com